top of page

 (hooks, 1994, p.
 207)

+Drawing of a monarch butterfly.
 Image by Fleur

 My primary goal as an instructor is to create a learning environment that promotes an atmosphere of safety in risk-taking while stimulating critical thinking and collaboration in learning.
 Freire (1972) posits that it is risk-taking that leads to problem solving in education.
 Approaching course material with a critical analysis and examining the role of power, privilege, and oppression throughout society and within the classroom is essential to the education of practitioners in training, regardless of whether they plan to practice in micro or macro contexts.
 Students do not enter social work education as empty vessels; they bring experiences, assumptions, and critiques that inform their theories of the world.
 Framed by Mezirow’s (1990) transformational learning, my commitment to participatory education utilizes collaborative learning and teaching approaches in the classroom.
 I build on students’ preexisting knowledge, experiences, and identities to support their development of critical thinking and skill building.
 Therefore, course activities are designed to achieve praxis through a cycle of experience, awareness, reflection, practice, and ultimately, transformation.
 By providing opportunities for students to develop a critical consciousness of oppression and examine their own roles as oppressor and/or oppressed, I contextualize social work to the lives of my students.

-Despite the promise of these teaching methods, critical pedagogy has been criticized as privileging White perspectives in the classroom, primarily by continuing to center White students and focusing on identity politics (Blackwell, 2010).
+Despite the promise of these teaching methods, critical pedagogy has been criticized as privileging white perspectives in the classroom, primarily by continuing to center white students and focusing on identity politics (Blackwell, 2010).
 In order to counter this, I emphasize intersectionality in every course, recognizing that power cannot be explained by one factor.
 I find that these discussions result in an impactful collective learning experience, one where students are able to see beyond their own identities and genuinely learn from each other.

 Although I have yet to discover a specific formula to induce collaborative, critical pedagogy, I have come to realize that an essential step in reaching this goal is consistent engagement in self-reflection, specifically regarding the idea of control in the classroom.
 Through this reflexivity, I have identified themes of my willingness or reluctance to cede control, students’ resistance to taking ownership of the classroom, and increasing investment in shared learning.
 I am also aware that my social identities as a queer, gender fluid, mixed-race, able-bodied person impact the way that I negotiate power and expertise.
 These identities also influence how I model risk-taking in the classroom.
 This may take the shape of disclosing aspects of my social identities (when appropriate) as examples of those who hold power and those who are more oppressed.
-I also hold myself accountable to students: one concrete way this happens is through midterm evaluations, the results of which I discuss with my class.
+I also hold myself accountable to students: one concrete way this happens is through midterm evaluations, the results of which I discuss with my classes.

 I am committed to fostering learning environments that equip future social workers to transform the social reality they share with their clients.
 I use active and creative strategies to incorporate themes of power, identity, and oppression into course content.
 By moving away from hierarchical models of teaching where the instructor maintains control, I hope to make learning a paradise for all of my students.